Nether Langwith: Demography

 In 1881, Nether Langwith had a total population of 376 people.
-This continued to decrease to its lowest population of 322 in 1901, but since then, the population has steadily risen to 526, which can be seen in the 2011 census.
+This continued to decrease to its lowest population of 322 in 1901, but since then, the population has steadily risen to 526 by the 2011 census, but saw a fall to 478 residents for 2021.

 According to the 2011 Census, the majority of the population are White British, with 75.6% being Christian.
 Other ethnic groups are of a very small number with 23.9% being of another religion, or of no religion.
 Of the total population, 498 citizens were born in England, a further 6 being born within the United Kingdom; with only 18 dwellers being of another nationality.

 There was an obvious difference in the field of work between males and females in 1881.
 Males tended to have more physical jobs, with 38.5% of the male population working in manual labour.
 The majority worked within agriculture, which makes sense considering the primary surrounding areas are greenlands.
 Whereas for women, they were more often engaged in less physical jobs, with 14.5% of the total female population worked in domestic services.
 However, a large portion of the female working population (37.6%) are classed as either unemployed or their employment is unidentified.

 According to the 2011 Census data, the field of work for both males and females has changed considerably throughout Nether Langwith.
 Nowadays, few women work in the Manufacturing or Construction industries, whilst the majority of women work in Social Services such as in Human Health or Education.
 Compared to Males who are considerably more involved in the Manufacturing industries, as well as repairing motor vehicles and being involved in construction industries.
 The 2011 Census showed a much greater and more detailed range of occupations that the dwellers of Nether Langwith are involved in.